frePPLe/frepple/doc/installation-guide/linux-binaries.rst

           )

    #. | **/etc/frepple/license.xml**
-      | No license file is required for the Community Edition.
+      | The Community Edition requires no license file and you can skip this step.
-      | If you are using the Enterprise Edition, replace this file with the
+      | For the Enterprise Edition, replace this file with the
-      | license file you received from us.
+        license file you received from us.

    #. | **/etc/httpd/conf.d/z_frepple.conf**
       | For a standard deployment this file doesn't need modification.
       | It only needs review if you have specific requirements for the setup of
-      | the Apache web server.
+        the Apache web server.

 #. **Create the database schema**